Chart Color Schemes

 North Stradbroke Island is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-North Stradbroke Island's population is approximately 2,353 as of August 2025.
-This figure represents an increase of 197 people since the 2021 Census, which reported a population of 2,156 people.
-The growth was inferred from the estimated resident population of 2,261 in June 2024 and an additional 45 validated new addresses since the Census date.
-This results in a population density of 8.5 persons per square kilometer.
-North Stradbroke Island's growth rate of 9.1% since the 2021 census exceeds both the SA4 region (7.6%) and the national average, indicating it as a growth leader.
+North Stradbroke Island's population was approximately 2,355 as of November 2025, according to AreaSearch's analysis.
+This figure represents a growth of 199 people since the 2021 Census, which reported a population of 2,156.
+The increase is inferred from the estimated resident population of 2,261 in June 2024 and an additional 46 validated new addresses since the Census date.
+This results in a density ratio of 8.5 persons per square kilometer.
+North Stradbroke Island's growth rate of 9.2% since the 2021 census surpassed the SA4 region's 7.7% and the national average, indicating it as a growth leader in the region.
 Overseas migration contributed approximately 94.6% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-According to these projections, the area's population is expected to decline by 57 persons by 2041, while specific age cohorts are anticipated to grow, notably the 75 to 84 age group projected to expand by 162 people.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Looking ahead, population projections indicate a decline of 57 persons by 2041.
+However, specific age cohorts are expected to grow, notably the 75 to 84 age group, projected to expand by 162 people.

 Frequently Asked Questions - Population